ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

     By now, only the Legacy Storage implementation exists.

 The integration tests with the Persistence SPI can be found in `eZ\Publish\SPI\Tests\FieldType`.
-In order to implement a test for your custom `FieldType`, you need to extend the common base class `eZ\Publish\SPI\Tests\FieldType\BaseIntegrationTest` and implement it's abstract methods.
+In order to implement a test for your custom `FieldType`, you need to extend the common base class `eZ\Publish\SPI\Tests\FieldType\BaseIntegrationTest` and implement its abstract methods.
 As a reference the `KeywordIntegrationTest`, `UrlIntegrationTest` and `UserIntegrationTest` can deal.

 Running the test is fairly simple: Just specify the global `phpunit.xml` for PHPUnit configuration and make it execute a single test or a directory of tests, for example: